Table of Contents

 Teens deal with several social and emotional issues.
 One of the most important issues teens struggle with is their identity.
 Asking "who am I?" and "how do I fit in the world?" are normal questions.
 Some teens find it difficult to feel accepted and create a circle of friends.
 Among these teens, feeling alone and like 'no one gets you' can be common.

 Teens are known to take risks and experiment with smoking, drugs, alcohol, sex, and sexuality.
 Unfortunately, these kinds of risk-taking behaviors can get in the way of your good judgment.
 If you are drunk or high, you are more likely to have unprotected sex.
-Having unprotected sex exposes your partner(s) to HIV, and may expose you to other sexually transmitted diseases or infections (STDs of STIs) such as herpes, hepatitis B or C, or genital warts.
+Having unprotected sex exposes your partner(s) to HIV, and may expose you to other sexually transmitted infections or diseases or infections (STIs of STDs) such as herpes, hepatitis B or C, or genital warts.
 STDs can interfere with your HIV treatment.
 There is also the risk of getting infected with another strain of HIV if you have unprotected sex with a partner who also has HIV; this can cause additional damage to your immune system.

-It is important to know that in some places, not disclosing your HIV status before having sex is illegal and you can go to jail (even if you practiced safer sex!).
+It is important to know that in some places, not disclosing your HIV status before having sex is illegal and you can go to jail (even if you practice safer sex!).
 If you are drunk or high, you may forget to tell a sexual partner about your HIV status and may be vulnerable to serious legal consequences.

 Even though living with HIV may make you feel isolated at times, it is important to have open, honest, and supportive friendships.
 Many teens living with HIV are afraid to tell their friends that they have HIV for fear of rejection or mistreatment.
 In fact, this can be one of the hardest decisions that a teen living with HIV can make.
 While telling someone may relieve the burden of keeping such an important secret and may give you the love and support you need from friends, it can also be scary.